gw-odw/odw-2021/setup.md

 9. Start the Jupyter notebook server <br/>
   `jupyter notebook` and select the kernel `igwn-py38` if this is not done by default.

+**Notebooks:**
-<div class="alert alert-info">If you are not familiar with Jupyter notebooks, google one of the many introductory guides available on the internat, like <a href="https://realpython.com/jupyter-notebook-introduction/">this one</a>.
-Also, taking a look at the <a href="https://colab.research.google.com/notebooks/basic_features_overview.ipynb">Examples</a> offered by Google Colab can be helpful.</div>
+If you are not familiar with Jupyter notebooks, google one of the many introductory guides available on the internat, like <a href="https://realpython.com/jupyter-notebook-introduction/">this one</a>.
+Also, taking a look at the <a href="https://colab.research.google.com/notebooks/basic_features_overview.ipynb">Examples</a> offered by Google Colab can be helpful.

-Troubleshooting:
+**Troubleshooting:**
 - The kernel `igwn-py38` should appear in the list returned by the command `jupyter kernelspec list` executed in a terminal
 - If, when you run jupyter, you get the message: `Could not find kernel matching igwn-py38.
 Please select a kernel: Python 3` this indicates the `igwn-py38` kernel is not installed properly.
 Make sure you executed step 9)